x-vin/covidcures/docs/src/allopathic.md

 ## 20. Iota-Carrageenan nasal spray, the active ingredient in Betadine Cold Defence Nasal Spray

 ### Objective:
-Prophylaxis and prevention of Covid-19
+Prophylaxis and prevention of Covid-19.

 ### System:
-Allopathy and integrative medicine
+Allopathy and integrative medicine.

 ### Can be used alongside other allopathic treatments:
-Probably
+Probably.

 ### Status of authorisation:
 The [high efficacy of Iota-carrageenan against the SARS-CoV-2][396] coronavirus and its [prophylactic application][397] has been demonstrated in clinical and other studies.